magenta/magenta/demos/README.md

 * [**AI Duet**](/demos/ai-duet): A browser-based piano that responds to, demonstrating a Magenta note sequence generation model.
 Built by [Yotam Mann](https://github.com/tambien) with friends on the Magenta and Creative Lab teams at Google.
-Hosted version available as an [AI Experiment](https://aiexperiments.withgoogle.com/ai-duet).
+A hosted version is available as an [AI Experiment](https://aiexperiments.withgoogle.com/ai-duet).
 * [**AI Jam (Ableton)**](/demos/ai-jam-ableton): A demonstration of several Magenta note sequence generation models originally developed as a demonstration for NIPS 2016.
 Requires an installation of Ableton Live and MaxForLive.
 You can watch a video of this demo in action on our [blog](https://magenta.tensorflow.org/2016/12/16/nips-demo/).
 * [**AI Jam (JavaScript)**](/demos/ai-jam-js): A demonstration that combines